MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-powerapp-location-auditing.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-location-geolocation-tracking-results.png)

+> [!Note]
-Note:  If you want to correlate technician location with other Field Service entity updates, such as Booking Resource Bookings, go to Auditing Overview for more info with instructions to enable for your organization and select entities.
+> If you want to correlate technician location with other Field Service entity updates, such as Booking Resource Bookings, go to Auditing Overview for more info with instructions to enable for your organization and select entities.

 ## Configuration considerations